murtazahuzaifa/serverless-stack-in-CDK-Java/Serverless-Framework-stack/README.md

 ## Main Files
 ### Stack Files
-In the root directory, there are two stack files `vpc-stack.yml` and `main-stack.yml`.
-In the `vpc-stack.yml` file the VPC is defined with help of `serverless-vpc-plugin` and in the `main-stack.yml` file all the remaining resources are defined.
+In the root directory, there is a main stack file `main.yml` where all the resources are defined.

 #### Resourece Used
 - VPC.